James Johnston Mason Brown: Family

 He married Louie Johnston in 1939 and they had two children.

 Death and legacy

 Mason Brown died in office in 1964 aged 56.
 He was succeeded as president of the RCSEd by the Vice-President Professor George Scott.
 He is commemorated by the Mason Brown Memorial Lectureship which every two years is awarded jointly by the RCSEd and the British Association of Paediatric Surgeons.

+Honours and awards

+For his contributions in this specialised field of military surgery, he was mentioned in dispatches and appointed Officer of the Order of the British Empire (OBE).
+In 1951 he was elected a member of the Harveian Society of Edinburgh and in 1959 was elected a member of the Aesculapian Club.
+He was chosen as the first "James IV surgical traveller" by the James IV Association of Surgeons in 1961 and in this capacity toured surgical centres in North America.
+In 1963 he was conferred with honorary fellowship by the Royal College of Physicians and Surgeons of Glasgow.